philips-software/terraform-provider-hsdp/docs/resources/connect_mdm_proposition.md

 * `id` - The ID reference (format: `Proposition/${GUID}`)
 * `guid` - The GUID of the underlying IAM resource
+* `proposition_id` - The ID of the IAM proposition this proposition falls under
 * `proposition_guid` - The GUID of the MDM proposition resource